cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Other style questions

 For all other style questions, we use AP Style.
 It’s behind a paywall.
-But you can ask questions about AP Style in #odi-content-design on Slack.
-Someone on the content team with a subscription will get you an answer.
+But you can the ODI content designers (who have subscriptions) questions.